Mutual NDA Template, Free Download 2026

 What is bilateral NDA?

 A bilateral NDA is another name for a mutual NDA.
 The term "bilateral" means "two-sided," reflecting that both parties are bound by confidentiality obligations.
 In a bilateral NDA, each party is both the disclosing party and the receiving party, which distinguishes it from a unilateral or one-way NDA.
 Bilateral NDAs are the standard choice for business negotiations, partnership discussions, and any situation where both sides share confidential information and trade secrets that need protection.
+Our mutual NDA sample includes all of these reciprocal provisions in a ready-to-use format.

 More Free Templates